edcheyjr/harry-potter/CONTRIBUTING.md

 ## Code Style

-We follow coding convention for typescript and react
+We follow coding conventions for TypeScript and React

 ## Contact

-reach out at the provide contact at [my github](https://github.com/edcheyjr)
+reach out at the provided contact at [my github](https://github.com/edcheyjr)